Get Involved

 This group will play a vital role in designing a meaningful and inclusive survey that reflects the lived experiences, needs, and priorities of adults drawing on social care in Solihull.
 We welcome participants who draw on care and support, carers, and people who work in care and support.

-This project will run from October 2025 to April 2026, the initial meeting will take place Wednesday 22nd October 2025 10:00-12:00 at the Council House.
-Meetings will take place every 6-8 weeks.
+This project runs from October 2025 to April 2026.
+The next meeting will take place on Wednesday 10 December, 10am to 12noon at the Council House.
+Meetings take place every six to eight weeks.

 What is co-production?